ltuckr/frost-bite/README.md

 # FrostBite

-A simple webpage designed to aid global travelers as they plan for weather events and secure rental lodging.

 ## Description

-The motivation for this project came from our desires as travelers to find resturants in our own areas and in areas that we are traveling.
+The motivation for this project came from our desires as travelers to find restaurants in our own areas and in areas that we are traveling.
 Also to go along with that, we wanted to make sure it was known to the user what the weather was like in those cities to better choose where to eat.
 The problem this solves deals with people who are spontaneous and love to try new places to eat and this gives them the best oppourtunity to do so and have the tools they need to aid in their decision making.
 What we learned in this project is how to manage an application within a group, make API calls from two different API's.
 We also learned how to approve, amend, and commit team-based coding changed within GitHub.

 ## Installation